Humans like explanations.

 It is a complete and total disaster that we can no longer afford to ignore.

-The hangover diet culture from the 1980s is suffocating the ever loving oxygen right out of our brain so much so that we have become a society who believes we might lose weight by eating sticks of butter.
+The hangover diet culture from the 1980s is suffocating the ever loving oxygen right out of our brain so much so that we have become a society who believes we might attain better health by eating sticks of butter.

 I’ll just stop there and let you listen to the echo of how completely unbelievably ridiculous that sounds.